5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 If you are heavily involved in number crunching and never search strings for certain patterns you probably don’t need regular expressions.

 Regular expressions are an extremely powerful tool, but the level of abstraction is high.
 They are hard to master without regular use.
-If you need to find a pattern in a string twice a year, you are probably better off finding a riend you can ask for advice.
+If you need to find a pattern in a string twice a year, you are probably better off finding a friend you can ask for advice.

 Having said this, it is amazing how few APLers realize how often they actually _do_ search for patterns in strings.